kamshory/ESP32DrumPad/README.md

 ### Enable Velocity

 ESP32 read signal as analog so it can be converted into velocity.
-ESP32 maybe read more than one signal sample to get more accurate value.
+ESP32 maybe read more than one sample of signal to get more accurate value.

 ### Low Latency